Site icon Our Breathing Planet

 Leaping Lesbian Lizard Physical Description

-Perhaps most notably, the amazing Leaping Lesbian Lizard, regardless of other attributes, constitutes a small-to-moderate sized lizard.
-That occurs due to the fact that the majority of individuals attain a total length measuring between 6.5 – 9.1 in (16.5 – 23 cm).
+Perhaps most notably, the amazing Leaping Lesbian Lizard, regardless of any of its other attributes, constitutes merely a small-to-moderate sized lizard.
+That occurs due to the fact that the majority of individuals attain a total length measuring somewhere between 6.5 – 9.1 in (16.5 – 23 cm).

-Quite obviously, sexual dimorphism does not appear in this species, as it does in many related creatures, though.
+Quite obviously, sexual dimorphism does not appear in this species, as it does in many related creatures on earth today, though.
 Among most specimens, its natural coloring typically presents as an overall brown or black.
-However, seven pale yellow stripes also from head to tail.
+However, seven pale yellow stripes also extend from head to tail.

-Numerous light spots also often occur between the head-to-tail stripes.
+Numerous light spots also often occur between the head-to-tail stripes of this biological wonder.
 The majority of individuals also have a white or pale blue underside, with a blue or blue-green colored throat.
 The body of the Leaping Lesbian Lizard additionally develops a distinctive shape.

 That construction appears as distinctly slender, while the tail of the awesome reptile grows comparatively long.
-In fact, this particular shape, in combination with its coloring pattern, further represents an evolutionary adaptation for camouflage in its native habitat.
+In fact, this particular shape, in combination with its eye-catching coloring pattern, additionally represents an evolutionary adaptation designed for camouflage in its habitat.

 Source: http://bit.ly/2OtkkH7 Photo: Greg Schechter CCL: http://bit.ly/2xQPH8p